dan-fritchman/fritch.mn/www/SwMakesHw/0003-reactive-event-driven-hardware.md

 sim.run(100);
 ```

-Running the `main.js` script which includes all this code generates output along these lines:
+Running EventSim’s`main.js`script, which includes all this code, generates output along these lines:

 ```
 yarn run v1.15.2